TanelTeemusk/SecretTracker/README.md

 An iOS application for tracking and managing location data.
 This project was developed as a technical assessment for a leading Estonian technology company.
 The architecture for such a small one screen app might look a bit of an overkill at first but the approach in building this app was to architect it as a good start for a bigger feature-rich app.

+Deliberately no external dependencies nor libraries are used in this project.
+Everything reasonable is being coded from scratch (with some help from a digital friend called Claude).

-I will not keep you posted if they saw this app to be worthy enough to include my iOS dev skills to their ranks or not.
-This repo will most likely be soon deleted so grab it while you can.
+I will not keep you posted if the tech company saw this app to be worthy enough to include my iOS dev skills to their ranks or not.
+This repo will most likely be soon deleted or switched to private so grab it while you can.

 ## Features